-Publications prepared by the ABS Initiative or its partners aim to stimulate substantive discussion and give support to decision-making processes.
-The need for a specific study is generally identified in the course of an event, such as a sub-regional multi-stakeholder workshop, or in the planning process of such an event.
+Publications prepared by the ABS Initiative or its partners aim to stimulate substantive discussion and provide support to decision-making processes.
+If not mentioned otherwise the publications are published by the ABS Initiative.

 The ABS Capacity Development Initiative, in collaboration with the Governments of Brazil, India and South Africa, commissioned national studies to review each country’s experiences with Access and Benefit Sharing.
 Lessons learned from these experiences will inform the global implementation of the Nagoya Protocol.
 These studies were prepared to provide background information in preparation for the first Dialogue on Practical Ways Forward for the Implementation of the Nagoya Protocol, hosted by the Gov-ernment of South Africa on 30-31 January 2014 in Cape Town, South Africa and the second Dialogue on the same topic, co-organized with the Ministry of Environment and Forests of India, from 4-6 August 2014 in Goa, India.

 By Balakrishna Pisupati, The Fridtjof Nansen Institute, FNI Report, 4/2014

 The term "protected area" is defined in Art.
 2 of the CBD as "a geographically defined area, which is designated and regulated and managed to achieve specific conservation objectives".
 One of the most successful programmes that is being implemented globally under the CBD is the one on protected Areas (PA).
 The Programme of Work on Protected Areas (PoWPA) received a lot of attention and support.

 By: Christian Prip, G. Kristin Rosendal, Steinar Andresen and Morten Walløe Tvedt, The Fridtjof Nansen Institute, FNI Report 1/2014